Skip to main content

 different outputs including, but not limited to:

-* Internet drafts, some of which may be put in IRTF RFC stream.
-These will
+• Internet-Drafts, some of which may be published in IRTF RFC stream.

-* Research papers concerning both policy and academic topics which can include
+• Research papers for publication elsewhere concerning both policy and

-research their concrete impact on human rights and the public interest.
+• Protocol analysis to research their concrete impact on human rights and

 Membership